CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-appsfreedom-centOS.md

 ### Frequently Asked Questions

 #### Who should I contact for support?
-* For issues related to deploying the appsFreedom Inc Blueprint on CenturyLink Cloud, Licensing or Accessing the deployed software, please visit the [appsFreedom Inc. Support](855.277.7373)
+* For issues related to deploying the appsFreedom Inc Blueprint on CenturyLink Cloud, Licensing or Accessing the deployed software, please contact appsFreedom Inc. Support at 855.277.7373
 * For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying the Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [noc@ctl.io](mailto:noc@ctl.io) or [through the CenturyLink Cloud Support website](https://t3n.zendesk.com/tickets/new).